kmaterna/InSAR_CGM_readers_writers/README.md

 ## USER'S CORNER FOR SCEC HDF5 FILE
 * Bash/GMT Users: utilities like h5dump, gdal, and GMT can read the HDF5 file.
-* Python Users: This repository contains an example Python reader to bring HDF5 into a dictionary.
+* Python Users: This repository contains an example Python reader based on the h5py library to bring HDF5 into a dictionary.
 See "Python Installation" for installation information.
 * Matlab Users: This repository contains an example Matlab reader for the HDF5 file.

 ### Example 1: Extracting Metadata
 Option A: Check out an HDF5 file in bash.
-One option is to view the basic metadata and its contents in bash:
+One option is to view the basic metadata and its contents with h5dump:
 ```bash
 #!/bin/bash
 h5dump --contents test_SCEC_CGM_InSAR_v0_0_1.hdf5    # basic table of contents